 In all the positive emotions leading up to Marriage or a Domestic Partnership, the notion of a Prenuptial Agreement can be an incredibly delicate topic to broach.
 However, a Prenuptial Agreement is a smart, practical move intended to provide a road map to divorce in the event the marriage does not last.
+If you’ve reached this page in search of answers for your prenuptial or postnuptial agreement, contact our office today to schedule a consultation with our bay area family law attorney.

 In a world where planning for the worst in highly encouraged, entering into a Prenuptial Agreement in a prudent move.
 At Schoenberg Family Law Group, we recognize that creating a Prenuptial Agreement can be a difficult and emotional experience for people getting ready for marriage.
 When negotiating a Prenuptial Agreement, you are trying to balance the creation of a meaningful and long lasting intimate relationship while at the same time contemplating how assets and liabilities will be divided in case of divorce.